drakewilcox/Divebar-Jukebox/README.md

 - [ ] Make sure playblack and Queue use Database track data, not metadata

 ### Playback Features
-- [ ] Implement random play feature (possibly favorites-only) that can be toggled in settings
+- [ ] Implement random play feature that are triggered by "H" button on keypad.
-- [ ] Add 'play random after queue ends' feature
+- [ ] Add 'play random after queue ends' feature to be toggled in settings.
 - [ ] Add a "Fade" Amount Feature for how much transition is between tracks
-- [ ] Add a feature for creating custom queue lists (basically a playlist) per collection.
+- [ ] Add feature for creating custom queue lists (basically a playlist) per collection.
-- [ ] in addition to this, maybe create the ability to record the Queue History, and then save that history as queue collection.
+- [ ] in addition to this, maybe create the ability to record the Queue History, and then save that history as queue collection.  d
-- [ ] Look into playing mp3 + WAV files as well

 ### Visual Enhancements
 - [x] Add paper textures to album info cards for vintage jukebox aesthetic
 - [x] Add more stylistic elements to make UI look more like a vintage jukebox
 - [x] Implement variable spacing and text sizing for track names to fill the area better
-- [ ] Improve dynamic display sizing, and account for browser header
+- [x] Improve dynamic display sizing, and account for browser header
 - [ ] Add Year to Album info card
 - [ ] Add Selection Number (ie. "002-03") to Jukebox playblack display
 - [ ] Add descriptions underneath number input for what each number means
 - [ ] Enhance carousel slider animations for smoother transitions
-- [ ] Work on making Logo look more like an NSM jukebox.
 - [ ] add a speaker icon for currently playing track in track info card
 - [ ] add an icon to represent that a song is already in the queue (maybe prevent duplicates)
 - [ ] Update Card Sliders to make them look like "Card Holders" seen on NSM Jukeboxes